Board of Trustees

 Noah P. Dorsky, President and CIO of Dorsky & Company, Inc. a private investment and management and advisory firm; Director of the Dorsky Foundation; Former Chair and current Director of the SUNY New Paltz Foundation; Advisory Board of the Samuel Dorsky Museum of Art.

-Thomas (Tom) Freudenheim, Former director, Baltimore Museum of Art, Wooster Art Museum; Jewish Museum of Art in Berlin, the Gilbert Collection in London and assistant secretary for museums at the Smithsonian Institution.
-Tom is on the Board of AFA (American Federation of the Arts) and writes about the arts for the Wall Street Journal and for Curator Magazine.
+Tom Freudenheim, Former director, Baltimore Museum of Art, Worcester Art Museum, and the Gilbert Collection in London; former deputy director, Jewish Museum Berlin; and assistant secretary for museums at the Smithsonian Institution.
+Tom is Chariman of the Board of AFA (American Federation of the Arts) and writes about the arts for the Wall Street Journal and other publications.

 Bobby Jain, Managing Director of Credit Suisse and Co-Head of Global Securities